IntelliSOFT-Consulting/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/local-analytics-features.md

 To configure analytics open the Android Settings WebApp on your DHIS2 server and follow the steps below:

-   1. Select Home, Program or Data set from the Analytics menu
+   1. Select National Cancer Registry of Kenya, Program or Data set from the Analytics menu
    2. Click on the  "Add Visualization" button
    3. Search by typing the name of the visualization and select it by clicking on it
    4. Add an alternative title, otherwise, the app will display the name of the visualization